 Upon arriving you can take a moment to enjoy a cocktail on the lovely patio and peruse some of the handmade items the restaurant uses that are available to take home.
 Chef Maria was incredibly generous and gave me olive oil made by her Uncle Pep, a white Japanese dish used for serving and a Ca na Toneta dish towel to take home.
 I can’t wait to put them to use!

-I began with a bite the represents the summer land of Mallorca — complete with figs, almond and fennel.
+I began with a bite that represents the summer land of Mallorca — complete with figs, almond and fennel.
 I then moved on to a refreshing tomato gazpacho with bacon and capers — with the vegetables coming from Chef Maria’s own mother’s garden.
 The bread was served accompanied by her Uncle Pep’s olive oil.
-Her sisters, as I mentioned, Theresa and Cati also work the restaurant.
+Her sisters, Theresa and Cati, as I mentioned also work at the restaurant.
 Ca na Toneta is very much a family affair, which only makes it more charming.
 I also want to note how powerful it is to see such a restaurant being run by women.
 The Solivellas sisters are a force in an industry dominated by men.
 I applaud and thank them.

-Diving into the heart of the meal it was no surprise to see an egg come into play — cooked perfectly with eggplant puree underneath highlighted by truffle shavings.
+Diving into the heart of the meal, it was no surprise to see an egg come into play — cooked perfectly with eggplant puree underneath, highlighted by truffle shavings.
 Eggplant is another ingredient I don’t often like, but this combination would win over anyone.
 More figs and sobrassada made appearances on a juicy flatbread, followed by dishes that once again represent how much Mallorcan cuisine is tied to their sea and local farmers.
-The blackfish and suckling pig were both juice and delectable — the later garnished with a perfectly salty, crunch skin crumble.
+The blackfish and suckling pig were both juicy and delectable — the latter garnished with a perfectly salty, crunchy skin crumble.
 It might very well be the best pork dish I’ve ever consumed.